Tomodachi Life (video game): Sequel

 On March 27, 2025, Nintendo announced a sequel, titled Tomodachi Life: Living the Dream, via a Nintendo Direct presentation.
-The sequel is scheduled for release on the Nintendo Switch family of hybrid video game consoles in 2026.
+The sequel released for the Nintendo Switch on April 16, 2026, and is also compatible with Nintendo Switch 2.
+Alongside added customization features for Miis' physical appearances, same-sex relationships are permitted, with additional options to make Miis non-binary or aromantic.